Jennings anxious for Lady Jets to return to court

 That’s when the first-year NOC Enid women’s basketball coach wlll welcome her team back for the first time since the Thanksgiving break.

-The restrictions Covid 19 has put on junior college basketball programs (no games until January 23 for the Lady Jets) has been especially hard on Jennings, who is making the transition from high school (Okarche) to college.
+The restrictions COVID-19 has put on junior college basketball programs (no games until Jan.
+23 for the Lady Jets) has been especially hard on Jennings, who is making the transition from high school (Okarche) to college.

 “Frustrating is a good word,’’ Jennings said.
 “We can’t find a groove because you’re in quarantine or in a two-month break.
 It’s been interesting and frustrating for sure.’’